joelsrzalvarez/Still-No-Drop/README.md

 ## How does it save your data?

 Still No Drop uses WoW’s built-in `SavedVariables` feature to store your runs.

-All your run names are saved in a file:
+### Pagination

-J
+If you are tracking more than 10 runs, the addon will automatically split them into pages.
+Use the navigation buttons at the bottom to switch between pages and view all your runs.
+Each page shows up to 10 runs.